A

 G

-Lamya Gargash is an Emirati artist.
+Lamya Gargash (@lamya_gargash) is an Emirati artist.
 After graduating from the American University of Sharjah in 2004, she moved to London to pursue a postgraduate degree in Communication Design at Central Saint Martins.
 Gargash is heavily inspired by inhabited and abandoned spaces and cultural heritage in contexts of rapid change.
 Exploring modernity, mortality, identity, and the banal, Gargash captures the beauty of human traces and the value of the mundane.
 Her work is part of the permanent collection at the Barjeel Art Foundation and Sharjah Art Foundation, UAE.
 Gargash currently lives and works in Dubai.

-Carl Gough was born in Durban, South Africa.
+Carl Gough (@carldanielgough) was born in Durban, South Africa.
 His career as a copywriter started at Leo Burnett, Dubai, and he has been churning out words ever since.

 Nicola Gray studied fine art at Bournville School of Art, Birmingham, UK; Winchester School of Art, UK; and Mills College, Oakland, California.
 A freelance artist, writer, editor and sometimes a curator, normally based in the UK.
 Currently manages and edits the journal, Third Text.